UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 All the code is free to use and experiment with, but all github accounts stated bellow should be mencionned.

-Project made by Henrique Teixeira (UShouldRun), João Ferreira (johnpierre), Pedro Pereira (PedroPeras).
+Project made by Henrique Teixeira (UShouldRun), João Ferreira (johnpierrre), Pedro Pereira (PedroPeras).